-Installation Checklist Barrier Run Information Location; Print Name Sign Name Date Number of runs; Overall Length; Project Number; Installed by; Inspected by; HighwayGuardTM Applicable Section; Yes or No Is the site suitable for HighwayGuardTM?
+Installation Checklist Barrier Run Information Print Sign Name Date Number of runs; Installed by; Overall Length; Project Number; Inspected by; rroject Number, HighwayGuardTM Applicable Section; Yes or No Is the site suitable for HighwayGuardTM?
 Yes N/A No Are the pavement conditions suitable?
 Yes N/A No Are the anchors selected suitable for the pavement condition?
 Yes N/A No Are all the components available?
 Yes N/A No Are any crash cushions installed correctly?
 Yes N/A No Are the start and end of the barrier run installed correctly with all 6 anchors installed?
 Yes N/A No Are all the QuickLink security nuts installed?
 Yes N/A No Has any intermediate anchoring been used?
-If so, note the spacing here Yes N/A No Check there are no snagging points (more than 10mm) Yes N/A No Delineators installed?
+If so, note the spacing here Yes N/A No If BG800TM transition has been used does the anchoring arrangement match how it was tested?
+Yes N/A No Check there are no snagging points (more than 10mm) Yes N/A No Delineators installed?
 Yes N/A No